k0sukey/TiPlatformConnect/README.md

 ## tumblr.js

 Required default callback URL in Tumblr application setting page.
 No need to in the library properties.

+## mixi.js

+Required callback url in the library properties.
+Required access token refresh(only mixi.js), how to Resouces/app.js.

 ## foursquare.js